-Our hearts are with our friends impacted by Hurricanes Harvey and Irma.
+Our hearts are with our friends impacted by recent devestating hurricanes.
 With tens of thousands of people in need of disaster relief assistance, the most efficient and effective way to help feed those impacted is through a coordinated response.

 If you wish to volunteer in response to Hurricane Harvey, please visit the Texas Voluntary Organizations Active in Disaster website for a list of more than three dozen faith-based, community, nonprofit and non-governmental organizations that include volunteer engagement as a key component of their operations.